-We are back with guest Paul David Tripp, the author of the book, Awe: Why It Matters for Everything We Think, Say, and Do — which easily made my top 10 list for best books of 2015.
+We are back with guest Paul David Tripp, author of the book Awe: Why It Matters for Everything We Think, Say, and Do — which easily made my top-ten list for best books of 2015.

-And so what was happening to me is, if you gain a half a pound a month you don’t notice it, but that is six pounds a year and in five years you could put on 30 pounds.
+If you gain a half a pound a month you don’t notice it, but that is six pounds a year, and in five years you could put on thirty pounds.
+And that’s what was happening to me.
 And that is all the result of the pleasure of food having too much control over the way you think about a good evening or a good day or a good week.
 And so I have had to confess that — confess patterns of gluttony — and completely change my relationship to food in order to eat what I should eat for the maintenance of my physical body.
-The result of that is a loss of about 40 pounds.
+The result of that is a loss of about forty pounds.
 For me it was not about weight — though that was an issue — as much as living in a more appropriate way.

 So for a Christian who has tried diet fads, where do they start with the spiritual questions?

 If you would watch me throughout a day, you would probably think, “This man eats like a bird.”
-But I eat what I need to eat and I have kept my weight off for four years.
-And there is just no going back, because it is not just that I eat different things, but the lifestyle of my heart towards food has changed.
+But I eat what I need to eat, and I have kept my weight off for four years.
+And there is just no going back, because it is not just that I eat different things but the lifestyle of my heart toward food has changed.